 Welcome to the fifth annual Silmaril Awards, the fantasy character awards!
 This is a chance to nominate your favorite fantasy characters in a fiction free-for-all to see which ones are the wisest, most heroic, or nefarious of all.

 There are ten awards up for grabs (see the list below for links to the other awards).
 On this page we’re accepting nominations and seconds for Wise Counselors.
 All you have to do to nominate is post a comment with the name of the wise counselor you’d like to see considered for the award.
 Or, if that character has already been nominated, you can simply reply with a “second” to the original comment for that character.

 - You may nominate as many characters as you wish.

 - You may also second as many characters nominated by others as you choose.
 The more “seconds” (and thirds, fourths, etc) a character receives, the more likely that character will move on to the voting round, which will feature the top five most nominated characters from each category (the host will break any ties).

 - Nominations are allowed for fantasy book characters only!
 (Movie characters are not allowed, unless the book came first).

 - The Silmaril Awards are “lifetime” awards.
 Characters who have already won a Silmaril in previous years are not eligible to win the same award again (though they may win other awards.)
 Previous winners of wisest counselor include: Remus Lupin from Harry Potter (2019), Professor Kirke from The Chronicles of Narnia (2018), Professor Hamilton from Dragons in Our Midst (2017), and Aslan from The Chronicles of Narnia (2016).
 For a list of past winners for other awards, please visit silmarilawards.com.

-- Also, unfortunately, characters from Tolkien’s works are allowed.
+- Also, unfortunately, characters from Tolkien’s works are not allowed.
 Instead, they are the presenters of the awards.
 These awards are for all the “other guys.”